anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 * **RPC**: In order to enable the scaling/remote execution, it should be enabled with required gRPC or queue support

-When VNF test platform execute the test cases, it captures the foot-prints of test case execution along with results, which are made available to user and integrated system for consuming.
+When VNF test platform execute the test cases, it captures the footprints of test case execution along with results, which are made available to user and integrated system for consuming.